EconomyLens.com

 German Chancellor Friedrich Merz tours the Gulf region until Friday. ©AFP

 Berlin (AFP) – German Chancellor Friedrich Merz headed to Saudi Arabia on Wednesday to kick off a Gulf tour as the biggest EU economy seeks to diversify its key trade and energy partnerships.
 In a turbulent world where US President Donald Trump has rocked long-standing transatlantic security and economic ties, Germany is racing to cement alternative relationships worldwide.
-Joined by a business delegation, the conservative leader will meet with Saudi Crown Prince Mohammed bin Salman, then travel to Qatar and the United Arab Emirates on his whistlestop tour until Friday.

 Related

-When Russia’s 2022 invasion of Ukraine led to sharply lower Russian energy supplies, Berlin turned to Doha to step up liquefied natural gas imports that got it through the following winter.
+When Russia’s 2022 full-scale invasion of Ukraine led to sharply lower Russian energy supplies, Berlin turned to Doha to step up liquefied natural gas imports that got it through the following winter.
 Berlin has now accelerated efforts to lessen its reliance on American LNG and wants to increasingly bank on green hydrogen generated through clean energy to achieve its climate targets.
-Saudi Arabia and other Gulf states have meanwhile been moving to diversify away from oil and gas, investing heavily in sectors from renewables to tourism, logistics, and AI.

 As an export-driven economy, Germany values stability in the Middle East, in part to safeguard key shipping lanes.
 Merz is visiting Riyadh, Doha, and Abu Dhabi at a time of high political tensions centred on Iran after it launched a bloody crackdown on demonstrators.
-Merz has not held back with his disdain for the leadership in Tehran, last week condemning “a regime that can only hold onto power through sheer violence and terror against its own population.”
+Merz has not held back with voicing his disdain for the leadership in Tehran, last week condemning “a regime that can only hold onto power through sheer violence and terror against its own population.”

 © 2024 AFP